 AMD Ryzen 2 specs

-It’s all about the new 12nm production process, so there aren’t any more cores, just slightly higher clockspeeds, better gaming performance, and improved efficiency.
+It’s all about the 12nm production process, so there aren’t any more cores, just slightly higher clockspeeds, better gaming performance, and improved efficiency.

 AMD Ryzen 2 AM4 platform